New season, new coach, no problem for State runner up Maize boys soccer

-The Eagles finished (17-3-1) last season and lost the 5A state title game to St. Thomas Aquinas.
+Last season, the Eagles finished (17-3-1) and lost the 5A state title game to St. Thomas Aquinas.

 This season the Eagles return all but three players from last year, and they have a new head coach, Brett Womack.